 Hunt's Quality Donuts Surviving painted sign at 2224 Mission St. (18th-19th Sts.), San Francisco (From an August 2011 visit)

-This location of the Indian-Pakistani mini-chain Shalimar, like its fellows, serves no alcohol.
-The restaurant's online profile reflects its teetotaling status, but the even under heavy cover of white paint, its sign — a holdover from some previous tenant, years ago — displays a familiar Tenderloin come-on.
+This Indian-Pakistani restaurant serves no alcohol.
+Shalimar's online profile reflects its teetotaling status, but even under a heavy cover of white paint, its sign — a holdover from some previous tenant, years ago — displays a familiar Tenderloin come-on.